Business

 Supply chains are often complex, containing a series of components critical to business operations.
 Make sure your small business has a clear and comprehensive list of everything it needs, along with multiple suppliers capable of sourcing each piece.
 Identify any potential risks in your supply where you may only have one or two viable sources.

-It’s easy for small businesses to fall into the trap of finding a single supplier that handles everything they need and leave it at that.
+It’s easy for small businesses to fall into the trap of finding a single supplier that handles everything they need and leaving it at that.
 Unfortunately, this puts the fate of your business in the hands of one vendor.
-Any problems they have delivering their products is now your problem.
+Any problems they have delivering their products are now your problem.
 There is no reason to introduce this level of risk to your operations, and a much healthier way to run your business is to always give yourself multiple supply chain options.

 You never know if a specific product might become unavailable at short notice.
 However, as a smaller business needing lower quantities, you can use your agility and develop relationships with multiple suppliers.
 Try to find entirely separate vendors in different locations that do not work with the same manufacturers.